 If you end up separated from your pet, there are several ways to maximize your chances of getting your dog or cat back home.
 The first step you need to take is getting your pet external ID.
 Your animal needs a well-fitting collar.
 You shouldn’t be able to fit more than two fingers between the collar and your pet’s neck.

 Then hang an ID tag with your dog or cat’s name and your phone number from the collar.
-Check out these great ID tags from Michelson Found Animals.
-They come in multiple sizes for dogs and cats.
-There are also super-cute designs for the winter months.

 The loud noises, rumbles and bright lights are just too much for canines and felines alike.
 And if they’re on the shy side, they might also hate the appearance of party guests.
 With people frequently entering and exiting your home, there’s a chance a skittish pet could dash out the door.
 Diminish those odds by keeping your pet enclosed in a room that won’t see any foot traffic.
 Keep the room’s door closed until the festivities are over and your dog or cat is calm.